Umbraphobia/mysthaln/collections/_kingdoms/the-ashen-marches.md

 ## **Relations**

-- The Ashen Marches hold no formal alliances.
+- Because of the City-State structure, The Ashen Marches do not have relations as a whole to other countries.

 ---